harmony-one/h/progress/theo-perisic.md

+2025-03-13 Thu: Direct coordination for 0x support and extensive troubleshooting unlocked values for [CoinMarketCap](https://coinmarketcap.com/currencies/harmony/).
+Sync with Philipp for sourcing Shadow emissions outside of Shadow platform, and general vault and rebalancing findings.

+2025-03-12 Wed: Coordination with team for Q1 Reviews.
+Continued Shadow verifications, currently trying to add emissions to Dune dashboard.
+Insights: need to sync with philipp on how to best source this information, as xShadow is emitted but not available for extraction, unless 50% penalty.
+Total supply and vesting information is available, but precise pair emissions are needed to verify values.

+2025-03-11 Tue: Panoptic testing, narrowing down strategies, Reviewed a16z [Arbitrage Extractable Value](https://a16zcrypto.com/posts/videos/arbitrage-extractable-value/).
+Insight: this combines the notions from Loss-Versus-Rebalancing (LVR) from [a16z](https://a16zcrypto.com/posts/article/lvr-quantifying-the-cost-of-providing-liquidity-to-automated-market-makers/), providing liquidity in a way that optimizes for limiting loss-versus-rebalancing gives the arbitrage extractable value to the original liquidity provider rather than the arbitrage user.

 2025-03-10 Mon: Attended [Base Roll-Up](https://lu.ma/37ykg387) & AI Summit in San Francisco with team.
 Insights: lots of the same conversations regarding privacy, AI, and DeFi, as well as Layer 2 conversations.
 Non-crypto native conversations gave insights into narrowing down user personas for upcoming products.

 ---